Siddhesh5004/Cloud-Projects/Azure-End-To-End-Data-Engineering-Project/README.md

 # OLYMPIC DATA ANALYSIS THROUGH AZURE CLOUD SERVICES

-## Azure Data Engineering Process

-The Azure Data Engineering process consists of various steps that enable the transformation and display of data from a data source.

 ## Azure Data Engineering process based on the architecture diagram:

 1. **Data Ingestion**